 17. The Art of War by Sun Tzu

 This 16th-century manual on how to wage war may stand forever as the essential word on the subject.
 As you seek strategies to succeed and avoid harm in today's world, these old words will serve you well.
-The insights are universal, and the quest for victory is an enduring theme that is not likely to go away soon.
+The insights about anticipating and dealing with worst case scenarios are universal, and the quest for victory is an enduring theme that is not likely to go away soon.

 Order your copy of The Art of War on Amazon.

 Ancient Greek biographer Plutarch studied the lives of great men to discover their strengths and weaknesses and to find out what qualities led to their successes and failures.
 This is a huge collection of biographies, so wade into the deep end and keep reading.
 You will find yourself somewhere in these pages.

 19. To Kill a Mockingbird by Harper Lee